Myalgic encephalomyelitis/chronic fatigue syndrome: Pacing and energy management

 A heart rate monitor can be helpful for energy management.

 Pacing, or activity management, involves balancing periods of rest with periods of activity.
-The goal of pacing is to stabilize the illness and avoid triggering PEM.
+The goal of pacing is to stabilise the illness and avoid triggering PEM.
 This involves staying within an individual's available energy envelope to reduce the PEM "payback" caused by overexertion.
 The technique was developed for ME/CFS in the 1980s.

 Pacing can involve breaking up large tasks into smaller ones and taking extra breaks, or creating easier ways to do activities.
 For example, this might include sitting down while doing the laundry.
 The decision to stop an activity (and rest or change an activity) is determined by self-awareness of a worsening of symptoms.
 Use of a heart rate monitor may help some individuals with pacing.

 Research on pacing and energy envelope theory typically shows positive effects.
 However, these studies have often had a low number of participants and have rarely included methods to check if study participants implemented pacing well.
 Pacing is difficult to apply for people with very severe ME/CFS, as the activities that trigger PEM in this group, such as eating, cannot be avoided completely.

 Those with a stable illness who understand how to "listen to their body" may be able to carefully and flexibly increase their activity levels.
 The goal of an exercise programme would be to increase stamina, while not interfering with everyday tasks or making the illness more severe.
 In many chronic illnesses, intense exercise is beneficial, but in ME/CFS it is not recommended.
 The CDC states:

 Vigorous aerobic exercise can benefit people with many chronic illnesses.
 But people with ME/CFS do not tolerate such exercise routines.
 Standard exercise recommendations for healthy people can be harmful for patients with ME/CFS.
 However, it is important that patients with ME/CFS undertake activities that they can tolerate.

 Graded exercise therapy (GET), a proposed treatment for ME/CFS that assumes deconditioning and a fear of activity play important roles in maintaining the illness, is no longer recommended for people with ME/CFS.
 Reviews of GET either see weak evidence of a small to moderate effect or no evidence of effectiveness.
 GET can have serious adverse effects.
 Similarly, a form of cognitive behavioural therapy (CBT) that assumed the illness is maintained by unhelpful beliefs about the illness and avoidance of activity is no longer recommended.